zidani2030/Bootcamp-Project3-Interactive-Data-Visualization/README.md

     - Choose a specific style for your charts.
         - Apply one color palette from your choice on all charts.
         - Use the title, x-y labels, font size, figure size, and legends.
-- Create an interactive dashboard using Plotly.
+- Create an interactive dashboard using Plotly or Tableau.
 - Report your final conclusion and findings in one page (readme markdown file).
     - Team members.
     - Introduction (problem, objectives)